-The VHA and IHS enter into this MOU to further their respective missions and priorities.
-This MOU builds upon decades of successful collaboration, including the 2003 and the 2010 VHA and IHS MOUs.
-The VA and IHS agreed with the recommendation made in the June 2014 U.S. Government Accountability Office (GAO) report to establish written policy or guidance designating specific roles and responsibilities for agency staff to hold leadership accountable and improve implementation and oversight of the MOU.
-Health Care Access: Improved Oversight, Accountability, and Prioritization Can Improve Access for Native American Veterans (Publication No. GAO-14-489).
+VHA and IHS enter into this MOU to further their respective missions and priorities.
+This MOU builds upon decades of successful collaboration, including the 2003 and the 2010 VA and IHS MOUs.
+This MOU conforms to the most current legislation.
+VA and IHS agreed with the recommendation made in the June 2014 U.S. Government Accountability Office (GAO) report to establish written policy or guidance designating specific roles and responsibilities for agency staff to hold leadership accountable and improve implementation and oversight of the MOU.
+Health Care Access: Improved oversight, accountability, and prioritization can improve access for Native American Veterans (Publication No. GAO-14-489).

-It is the intent of this MOU that, through coordination, and collaboration, both organizations will achieve greater accountability, prioritization, and success in service to Al/AN Veterans, as well as more effectively serve as stewards of public resources.
+The intent of this MOU is to ensure that that both organizations achieve greater accountability, prioritization and success in service to Al/AN Veterans, and more effectively serve as stewards of public resources.
+This will be accomplished through coordination, collaboration and resource sharing.

 IV.
-Mutual Goals: To the maximum extent permitted by law, available resources, and funding, the VHA and the IHS will coordinate and partner to leverage and share the resources and investments in support of the following four goals:
+Mutual Goals: To the maximum extent permitted by law, available resources, and funding, VHA and IHS will coordinate and partner to leverage and share the resources and investments in support of the following four goals:

-- Access Increase access and improve quality of health care and services to the benefit of eligible Al/AN Veteran patients served by the VHA and IHS.
-Effectively leverage the strengths of the VHA and the IHS at the national, regional and local levels to afford the delivery of timely, optimal clinical care. - Patients Facilitate enrollment and seamless navigation for eligible AI/AN Veterans in VHA and IHS health care systems. - 3.
-Information Technology Facilitate the integration of electronic health records and other information technology systems that affect the health care of AI/AN Veterans. - 4.
-Resource Sharing The VHA and the IHS will improve access for their patient populations through resource sharing, including technology, providers, training, human resources, services and facilities, communication, reimbursement, etc. This MOU does not authorize the expenditure or reimbursement of any funds.
-This MOU does not create a binding contractual obligation, obligate either Party to expend appropriations or other monies or enter into any contract or other obligation, or create any rights between the Parties.
-Should any exchange of funds or resources be necessary, the Parties will first enter into a supplemental binding instrument. - V. Mutual Objectives: To achieve the MOU's four goals, the VHA and the IHS agree to actively collaborate and coordinate on the mutual goals listed above, and the objectives that come from these goals:
+1. Access - Increase access and improve quality of health care and services for the benefit of eligible AI/AN Veteran patients served by VHA and IHS.
+Effectively leverage the strengths of VHA and IHS at the national, regional and local levels to support the delivery of timely and optimal clinical care.

+- 2. Patients Facilitate enrollment and seamless navigation for eligible Al/AN Veterans in VHA and IHS health care systems. - 3.
+Information Technology Facilitate the integration of electronic health records and other Health Information Technology systems that affect the health care of AI/AN Veterans. - 4.
+Resource Sharing VHA and IHS will improve access for their patient populations through resource sharing, including technology, providers, training, human resources, services, facilities, communication, and reimbursement, etc.

-1. Access
+V. Mutual Objectives: To achieve the MOU's four goals, VHA and IHS agree to actively collaborate and coordinate on the mutual goals listed above, and the objectives that come from these goals:

-- a.
-Build on the successes of the 2010 MOU through performance monitoring of the implementation of the MOU through joint VHA and IHS quarterly meetings to discuss and monitor MOU metrics.
-For example, in the area of reimbursement agreements, monitor the continued administration of the structure of the financial relationship between the VHA and the IHS as it relates to reimbursement agreements and health care services in the community for AI/AN Veterans. - b.
-Develop, coordinate, and expand new ways to connect facilities operated by the VHA, the IHS, THPs, and UIOs.
+- 1. Access - a.
+Build on the successes of the 2010 MOU, through performance monitoring of the implementation of the MOU through joint VHA and IHS quarterly meetings to discuss and monitor MOU metrics. - b.
+Develop, coordinate, and expand new ways to connect facilities operated by VHA, IHS, THPs and UIOs. - 2.
+Patients - a.
+Improve care coordination processes between facilities operated by VA, IHS, THPs and UIOs, as authorized by law. - b.
+Develop, coordinate, and expand evidence-based training programs for patient navigation specialists from VA, IHS, THP and UIO programs to assist AI/AN Veterans in navigating VA, IHS, THP and UIO care systems.

-2. Patients

-a.
-Improve care coordination processes between facilities operated by the VHA, IHS, THPs, and UIOs, as authorized by law.
+&lt;sup>3 The IHS Director may enter into (or expand) arrangements for the sharing of medical facilities and services between the IHS, THPs, the Department of Veterans Affairs, and the Department of Defense.
+The IHS Director may not finalize any arrangement between the IHS and a Department without first consulting with the Indian tribes which will be significantly affected by the arrangement.
+25 U.S.C. § 1645(a).

+&lt;sup>4 The IHS, an Indian tribe, a tribal organization, or a UIO shall be reimbursed by the Department of Veterans Affairs or the Department of Defense (as the case may be) where services are provided through the IHS, an Indian tribe, or a urban Indian organization to beneficiaries eligible for services from either such Department, notwithstanding any other provision of law.
+25 U.S.C. § 1645(c).